instaclustr/operator/README.md

 ### Running on the cluster
 1. Create the .env file inside your home folder (~/.env), copy all content from the .env.tmpl and fill variables.
 When the operator deploys, it will create the secret from these variables to access the Instaclustr API.
 Create the config/manager/kustomization.yaml file and copy all content from the config/manager/kustomization.yaml.tmpl.
+Also, be sure that you've already installed the pre-commit hook.
+Use `make install-pre-commit` to accomplish.
+It will prevent you from pushing secret data to the public repository.

 2. Deploy the cert-manager: